Grexo/Unix_scripts/README.md

 # Unix_scripts
-Scripts for Sysadmin on dailyworks
+Scripts for Sysadmin for dailyworks